yungshenglu/LeetCode/LC-1019/README.md

-# LC-1019 - Next Greater Node In Linked List
+# LC-1019 - Next Greater Node in Linked List

 We are given a linked list with `head` as the first node.
 Let's number the nodes in the list: `node_1`, `node_2`, `node_3`, ... etc.